 Important Your deployment will fail if you deviate from these order requirements.

 Request SAS software licenses.
 Your SAS account team and the SAS Enterprise Excellence Center can advise on the appropriate software licensing and sizing to meet your workload and performance needs.
-If you do not have an assigned SAS account team, you can contact us at A3@CoreCompete.com.
+If you do not have an assigned SAS account team, you can contact us at support@sas.com.

 You will receive a SAS software order confirmation email with license files for two different sites with the following products: